aliasmac/elixir-api-client/README.md

-# Demo API Challenge
+# Demo API

-Reverse engineering an API using Elixir!
+Using Elixir to reverse engineer an obfuscated API and practice some functional programming in the process!